Arlind-dev/jellyfin-ani-sync/README.md

 This is not my code, I took it from this fork, https://github.com/Terrails/jellyfin-ani-sync, but I wanted to automate the release so I can easily add it in Jellyfin.

+I will nurture on this fork until https://github.com/vosmiic/jellyfin-ani-sync/issues/119 is implemeted.

 ## Repository

 You can add all of these but ShokoFix will suffice